dominiquemacias/MovieView/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+Working with github in the terminal gave me the most issues.

 ## Credits

 List an 3rd party libraries, icons, graphics, or other assets you used in your app.

 - [AFNetworking](https://github.com/AFNetworking/AFNetworking) - networking task library
+- Now Playing Icon Created by Douglas Santos from Noun Project
+- Top Rated Icon Created by Aldric Rodríguez Iborra from Noun Project

 ## License